[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 Otemon Gate (Masugata Tiger's Gate)

-Otemon means the main entrance, and it is believed that a gate was built here.
+Otemon means the main entrance, and it is believed that a gate existed here.
 The stone wall is narrow and curves to the left to make it difficult for enemies to invade, and is high on all four sides like the bottom of a square, making it easy to attack from above.

 Arrow hole